microsoft/CorrelationVector/cV - 3.0.md

 ## Key differences with cV 2.1

+Summarizing the key differences from v2.1:

+1. The base is appended with a single base64 character for version and reserved for future use.
+For 3.0, this is simply 'A' (base64 0).
+2. The vector element counters are encoded in Hex unlike the decimal encoding in v2.1.
+They continue to be 4 byte unsigned counters.
+3. Support for **optional** prefix sections on each stage, where each section starts with a reserved character and followed by an 8 byte identifier that is hex encoded (16 hex characters).
+This is done for Spin (prefixed by '_'), Reset (prefixed by '#') and W3C interop (prefixed by '-').
+The W3C interop is described in a section below.
+4. With the Reset operator, the cV 3.0 format can support causality chains of indefnite depth.
+It is automatically invoked when other operations can exceed the maximum length.
+This arrangement means that the updated format does not rely on the '!' character in v2.1 to indicate further immutability.

 ## Interop with cV 2.1

+The typical use case is when a system using cV v3.0 receives a call from a component that uses v2.1.

+For the incoming v2.1 cV of the form X.V, where:

+- X is a compliant 22 base64 encoded base
+- V is the '.' delimited vector

+The equivalent v3.0 cV has the form: XA.V

+**Note**: While it is possible to convert a cV 3.0 to cV 2.1, it is **not** recommeded for a system using cV 3.0 to propagate to a system with cV 2.1.
+This is primarily on account of the more compact encoding on the v3.0 format which can generate equivalent cV 2.1 values that exceed maximum length.

+### cV 2.1 to cV 3.0 conversion examples

+1. PmvzQKgYek6Sdk/T5sWaqw.0 => PmvzQKgYek6Sdk/T5sWaqwA.0
+2. e8iECJiOvUGPvOVtchxG9g.1.23 => e8iECJiOvUGPvOVtchxG9gA.1.23

+### cV 2.1 with trailing '!'

+The presence of the trailing '!' character indicates that the incoming vector is immutable as per the 2.1 specification.
+The recommended approach when dealing with such a cV in the 2.1 specification would be to create a new cV (with a new base using the Seed operator) and emit the association between the new and old cVs for trace reconstruction.

+To convert such a v2.1 cV to v3.0, invoke the Reset operator.

+### Immutable cV 2.1 to cV 3.0 conversion example

+CgOLQOn9Gkmd4pM720ciZA.1.15.3226329855.4111101367.10.23.8.3226332926.1671828776.2345.12.3.243.544.3226336576.3422508575.23.1.34! =>
+CgOLQOn9Gkmd4pM720ciZAA#B6B3AB078D8000FA.0
+- Recorded mapping: .1.15.3226329855.4111101367.10.23.8.3226332926.1671828776.2345.12.3.243.544.3226336576.3422508575.23.1.34! <=> B6B3AB078D8000FA

 ## Interop with W3C

+The primary W3C header that communicates the position of the incoming request in a trace is **traceparent**, which has the following format:

+version-format "-" **trace-id** "-" **parent-id** "-" trace-flags

+For the purposes of interop, we are primarily concerned with mapping **trace_id** and **parent-id** to their respective analogs in the cV format.

+Semantically,

+- **trace_id** maps to the cV base.
+They have identical entropy (atleast in the current versions).
+- **parent-id** maps to the incoming vector

 ### TraceParent to cV 3.0

+The typical use case is when a cV instrumented system receives an incoming call with traceparent header.

+Generating a cV from an incoming traceparent value, has the following contruction steps:
+- Encode the trace_id into base64
+- Append with the cV 3.0 version 'A'
+- Append the '-' character denoting the W3C interop
+- Convert the parent_id to upper case, and append it.
+- Append a new vector counter initialized to zero, with the '.' delimiter

+The generated cV will have the following form: [*encode_base64(trace_id)*]A#[*uppercase(parent_id)*].0

+### W3C to cV 3.0 conversion example

+traceparent: 00-0af7651916cd43dd8448eb211c80319c-b9c7c989f97918e1-01
+=>
+cV 3.0: CvdlGRbNQ92ESOshHIAxnAA-B9C7C989F97918E1.0

 ### cV 3.0 to TraceParent

+The typical use case is when a cV instrumented system is making a call out to component that only understands the W3C headers.

+The cV encodes more information in the vector than that encoded in the parent_Id in traceparent.
+For this reason, when converting to cV 3.0, we generate a new span Id and associcate this with the span.

+Generating a traceparent from an existing cV 3.0 value, has the following contruction steps:

+- Start with a prefix for the appropriate version format.
+This is currently "00-".
+- Encode the cV base (without the version character) into lower case hexadecimal.
+- Append a "-" character.
+- Generate a new span Id (random generation, 8 byte, lower case hexadecimal encoded)
+  - Emit the association between the vector segement and the newly created span Id for trace reconstruction.
+- Append the span Id.
+- Append a "-" character
+- Append suitable trace-flags as defined in the W3C specification.
+Default would be "00".

+The generated traceparent will have the following form: 00-[*lowercase(encode_hex(cVBase))*]-[*lowercase(random_span_id)*]-[*trace-flags*]

+Note that the cV should have been incremented prior to the traceparent generation for outgoing spans.

+### cV 3.0 to W3C conversion example

+cV 3.0: PmvzQKgYek6Sdk/T5sWaqwA.1.F.A.23_B6A5E62FC38E9974.2
+=>
+traceparent: 00-3e6bf340a8187a4e92764fd3e6C59aab-10f076ab0ba9d1c9-00
+- Recorded mapping: .1.F.A.23_B6A5E62FC38E9974.2 <=> 10f076ab0ba9d1c9